CreaturePhil/Showdown-Boilerplate/README.md

 For more information on Pokémon Showdown, visit the main [Pokémon Showdown](https://github.com/Zarel/Pokemon-Showdown) repository.

-Showdown-Boilerplate is currently a **work in progress**.
-We recommend using [Infinite](https://github.com/FakeSloth/Infinite) server for now.

 If you would like to use the old version of Showdown-Boilerplate, go to this [commit](https://github.com/CreaturePhil/Showdown-Boilerplate/tree/79ede733015af70047fef1f5ea53011f6d5368df).